-The western Atlantic Ocean is the core geographic scope for each of the VECs.
+The analysis of impacts focuses on actions related to the harvest of surfclam and ocean quahog.
+The Western Atlantic Ocean is the core geographic scope for each of the VECs.
 The core geographic scopes for the managed species are the management units for surfclam and ocean quahog (section 6.1).
 For non-target species, those ranges may be expanded and would depend on the range of each species in the Western Atlantic Ocean.
 For habitat, the core geographic scope is focused on EFH within the EEZ but includes all habitat utilized by surfclam and ocean quahog and non-target species in the Western Atlantic Ocean.
 The core geographic scope for protected species is their range in the Western Atlantic Ocean.
 For human communities, the core geographic boundaries are defined as those U.S. fishing communities in coastal states from Maine through Virginia directly involved in the harvest or processing of surfclam and ocean quahog (section 6.4).